edwardcrompton/twitter-friends/readme.md

 To do next
 ----------

-I can now successfully run tests locally.
-See if it works on Travis CI.

-Tests now run on Travis CI inside the docker container.
-However, they fail with
+Tests run locally inside the docker container.
-RuntimeException: The only supported ciphers are AES-128-CBC and AES-256-CBC with the correct key lengths.

-The APP_KEY environment variable seems to be correctly set inside the docker container.
-It's possible Laravel tries to do something clever when tests are run and looks for a different environment var.
+I've set up a proper nginx container that connects to a php-fpm container to serve the app.

+However, I can't work out how to configure php-fpm to show errors properly.

+When running the docker-compose commands in travis, it seems to get stuck after the build.
+This may be because I need the -d switch.
+However, without it I seem to get errors about phpunit not existing.

 Database storage and variable storage is all file based at the moment.
 Making it db based would be better.

-Dockerise the build so that we can get rid of the long installation instructions and use Docker instead.

 Periodically check who is following you so we can tell who has unfollowed you.
 This should be done with a cron job that hits http://twitter-friends.app/[handle]/updatefollowers